 − Route other data traffic received from the UE to the PSA of the UE's PDU Session.

 The SMF configures the Local PSA with local forwarding rules to forward the data traffic to the target UEs directly.
 If the selected L-PSAs are different for the UEs in the communication group, N19 tunnel is established between the L-PSAs.
 For establishing N19 tunnel between the UPFs onboard the satellite, the UPFs are controlled by the same SMF.
-The SMF regards the UEs in the communication group as members of a 5G VN group, and configures the local data forwarding rules on L-PSA(s) based on 5G VN user plane handing mechanism in clause 5.8.2.13.1 (Support for unicast traffic forwarding of a 5G VN).
+If the UEs are members of the same 5G VN group, the SMF may configure the local data forwarding rules on L-PSA(s) using 5G VN user plane handing mechanism in clause 5.8.2.13.1 (Support for unicast traffic forwarding of a 5G VN).

 Editor's note: It is for further discussion whether or not the configurations are different and needs additional description, if the UL-CL/BP and L-PSA are combined.